kreativ-anders/kirby-memberkit/README.md

 ## Subscription Tiers

-The subscription tier is an array and need to be in an ordered sequence! => Lowest tier first and highest tier last.
-The tiers config is a 2D-array that needs to be ordererd hierarchical.
-The first index is always the entry/default tier after registration.
-Due to consistency the tier on index 0 holds a price, but it is never ever checked, so keep it null.
-All the following tiers need to be greater than the one before, e.g., FREE --> BASIC --> PREMIUM --> SUPER DELUXE etc.

-You have to maintain **all** price entries (intervals) within one product in your config.php file.

 ### Payment Intervals for subscriptions
 The payment interval depends on the price_id within stripe.
 In case you are creating a product with a price X with an interval of every 6 months stripe checkout will adapt to this - that´s pretty neat imho.
 This enables you to create mutliple payment intervals that look like the following in the config.php: